GaiaWorld/pi_key_alloter/README.md

 assert_eq!(1, k.version());
 ```

-The arr can be shared across threads with an `Arc`:
+The alloter can be shared across threads with an `Arc`:

 ```rust
 use std::sync::Arc;